 Histamine H2 antagonists prevent acid-producing cells in the stomach lining from responding to histamine, a chemical that would normally prompt the acid-producing cells to release acid.
 Alternatively, proton pump inhibitors block the "proton pump" enzyme, the mechanism by which acid is secreted from the interior of the acid-producing cell out into the stomach.

 Rarely, surgery is required to improve gastroesophageal reflux.
 A surgery called "fundoplication" is available to patients who do not respond to lifestyle changes or medication.
-In a fundoplication surgery, the top of the stomach is wrapped around the bottom of the esophagus.
+In fundoplication surgery, the top of the stomach is wrapped around the bottom of the esophagus.

 Suturing the stomach around the esophagus tightens the opening between the two organs, preventing the contents of the stomach from moving up into the esophagus.
 Surgery is sometimes needed to repair a hiatal hernia, which can be done at the same time as the fundoplication.

-This surgery has a high rate of satisfaction, resulting in a good outlook for patients with Sandifer syndrome.
+It is not a procedure you wanted performed on your child unless it is absolutely necessary.
+Still, this surgery has a high rate of satisfaction, resulting in a good outlook for patients with Sandifer syndrome.